ZZYXX-CC/OTG-Summer-Camp/landing-page-copy.md

 ---

-## Program Details: What to Expect at the OTG Easter Camp
+## Program Details: What to Expect at the OTG Summer Camp

 Expect a stimulating and fulfilling experience[cite: 24]: